 The thing to always remember is that you should be guided by your baby’s size (weight and height), rather than the classification that the manufacturer has given to the clothing.

 What Age Is A Baby Considered To Be Premature?

-Buying clothes for your preterm or premature baby is different to buying clothes for a full term baby, so we’ve highlighted some tips which you may find useful when choosing what to buy.
+From my research I found that buying clothes for your preterm or premature baby is different to buying clothes for a full term baby.

 The soft, delicate skin of a newborn is up to 30% thinner than an adult, but premature babies have even more sensitive skin than full term babies.

 You should therefore aim to buy clothes that are very soft to touch in a breathable fabric such as cotton.

 It’s also recommended to buy organic cotton, because this should reduce the chances or skin irritation.